starsite/FileMaker-Swift/README.md

 ### Delete Record With ID (function)

 Delete record with `recordId`.
-Only an error code and message is returned with this function.
+Only an error code and message are returned with this function.

 ```swift
 // MARK: - delete record with id -> (code, message)